-A very big hello from the team at Roundhouse Birmingham.
+A very big hello from the Roundhouse Birmingham team.

-So, what is the Roundhouse and what can you do when you get here?
+So, what's here at the Roundhouse, and what can you do when you get here?

 Our current visiting guidelines

 The safety of our visitors, volunteers and staff remains our top priority.
 We’ll provide hand sanitiser and have high standards of cleanliness.
-Face coverings are recommended inside, including in the Visitor Centre and Display Space.
-We also ask that you continue to follow social distancing guidelines and respect peoples’ personal space.
+Face coverings inside are optional, but we respect individual choice.
+We ask that you respect peoples’ personal space.